yiliangliu1990/liugit_pub/README.md

 ---- Secrecy Capacity Analysis of Artificial Noisy MIMO Channels—An Approach Based on Ordered Eigenvalues of Wishart Matrices
 2) Correlated Wishart matrix and secrecy rates
 ---- Artificial Noisy MIMO Systems under Correlated Scattering Rayleigh Fading -- A Physical Layer Security Approach

+* Note that only secrecy rate codes of Monte Carlo simulations and theoretical tests are shown.
+The details of secrecy rate expressions are explained in corresponding papers.